What we do…

 One of our most popular parks in Orono.
 This park is over 4 acres with lots of places to sit and enjoy the view of the water.
 There is a parking lot on North Main Avenue for anyone to come and visit this park.

 This park is right on the Stillwater.
 Accessible by a parking lot off of Bennoch Road.
 At the park, you can visit the Sally C. Jacobs memorial, launch your kayak or paddleboard in the river or just sit and relax near the water.
 A popular walking path runs through Brownie’s Park so it serves as a great access point for that trail as well.
 Sally C. Jacobs was a conservationist who was a founding member of the Orono Land Trust.

 Although we have quite a few properties on the water Union Street is the only one where you can launch a boat on the Penobscot River.
 The launch here is not big enough for large motorized boats but is great for smaller vessels.
 Union Street is off of Margin Street which you can access from Island Ave.

 This small park is located at the very end of Summer Street.
 It is on the Stillwater River and is a great fishing spot.

 Nadeau-Savoy Memorial Park provides a place for residents to enjoy the beautiful Maine weather and water.
 A popular relaxation destination for residents of all ages, it includes picnic areas and parking.
-It is dedicated to the memory of two Orono residents who lost their lives fighting in Vietnam.
-A parking permit is required to park here.
-Please click here to request your free parking permit.

 The landing includes a dock, a boat ramp, and spots to park cars with boat trailers.
 No permit is required to park in the boat trailer spots.